MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ### Where can I see the documentation?

-The Azure AppCAT CLI Guide is shipped in the ZIP file, and it can also be read online at [azure.github.io/appcat-docs/cli/](https://azure.github.io/appcat-docs/cli/)
+The Azure AppCAT CLI Guide is shipped in the ZIP file.

 ### How to discover technology usage without an Azure target in mind?